oldlinegames/vaccinemonitor/README.md

 ## Usage

 ### Building yourself
-Clone the repository and compile into an executable by typing `go build`.
+Clone the repository and compile into an executable by typing `go build .`.

 ### Using the precompiled binaries
 Just clone this repository and run vaccinemonitor for your respective OS.